ExpediaGroup/housekeeping/README.md

 # Configuration
 The  housekeeping module defaults to using the H2 Database Engine, however this module can be configured to use any flavour of SQL that is supported by JDBC, Spring Boot and Hibernate.
-Using a database which is not in memory should be preferred when temporarily spinning up instances for jobs before tearing them down.
+Using a database which is not in memory should be preferred when spinning up short-lived instances for jobs before tearing them down.
 This way the orphaned data will still be cleaned from S3, even if the cluster ceases to exist.

 ## Database Connectors